dirkpetersen/froster/README.md

 optional arguments:
-  -h, --help            show this help message and exit --list, -l            List running Froster EC2 instances --terminate <hostname>, -t <hostname>
+  -h, --help            show this help message and exit --list, -l            List running Froster AWS EC2 instances --terminate <hostname>, -t <hostname>
-                        Terminate EC2 instance with this public IP Address or instance id
+                        Terminate AWS EC2 instance with this public IP Address or instance id
 ```

 ## Commercial solutions

 You can self-install Froster in a few seconds without requiring root access and you can collaborate well in small teams.
-However, since Froster requires you having write access to all folders and files you manage, it will not scale to many users.
+However, since Froster requires you having write access to all folders and at least read access to all files you manage, it will not scale to many users.
 If you are rather looking for a feature rich software managed by IT, you should consider an Enterprise solution such as [Starfish](https://starfishstorage.com).
 Froster is a good on-ramp to Starfish.
 If many users in your organization end up using Froster, it is time considering Starfish as an alternative but if fewer than a handful users find Froster useful, you may be able to defer your Starfish project until you have a critical mass.
 You can access many advanced Starfish features through a web browser while Froster has a simple CLI/TUI interface.

 ## Discontinuing Froster